Rate of Return Definition

 Compound Annual Growth Rate (CAGR) and Rate of Return (RoR) are both measures of investment performance, but they are calculated differently and serve different purposes.

-Rate of Return (RoR) is a measure of the gain or loss on an investment over a given period of time, expressed as a percentage.
+RoR is a measure of the gain or loss on an investment over a given period of time, expressed as a percentage.
 RoR takes into account the initial investment amount and the final value, including any capital gains or losses, dividends, or interest earned.
 RoR does not consider the time value of money or the compounding effect of reinvesting earnings.

-On the other hand, Compound Annual Growth Rate (CAGR) is a measure of the average annual rate of return on an investment over a specified period of time, assuming that the investment has been reinvested at the end of each year.
+On the other hand, Compound Annual Growth Rate (CAGR) is a measure of the average annual RoR on an investment over a specified period of time, assuming that the investment has been reinvested at the end of each year.
 CAGR takes into account the compounding effect of reinvesting earnings, which means that the returns earned in one year are added to the investment value and earn returns in the following year.
 CAGR provides a more accurate measure of investment performance over time, especially when comparing investments with different time horizons.

 To summarize, RoR measures the total return on an investment, while CAGR measures the average annual return on an investment over a specific period of time, taking into account the compounding effect of reinvesting earnings.